DesignSafe-CI/dapi/docs/api/index.md

 # API Reference

-This section provides comprehensive API documentation for all DAPI modules and classes, automatically generated from docstrings.
+This section provides API documentation for all DAPI modules and classes.
+For the full auto-generated reference with signatures and type annotations, see the [Sphinx API docs](/api/).

 ## Overview